Takasaki Line: Rapid Urban

 Since March 2015, Rapid Urban services now run from or (weekends only) on the Tokaido Line, through the Ueno-Tokyo Line, to Takasaki.
 This service stops at every station on the Tokaido Line, and skips some stations on the Takasaki Line.
 From the start of March 2024 timetable revision, southbound Urban services to Ueno were ended, which now fully operates one-way.
-Following this, a through-service train to Maebashi was also discontinued, resulting in all trains now terminate at Takasaki.
+Following this, a through-service train to Maebashi was also discontinued, so all trains now terminate at Takasaki.

 Local

 Local trains run approximately four times hourly; one or two of those terminates at Kagohara, while the rest terminate at Takasaki, Shin-Maebashi, or Maebashi.

 Shōnan-Shinjuku Line services

 Within the Takasaki Line, Shōnan-Shinjuku Line special rapid and rapid trains are each operated once per hour.
 Unlike regular bound or originating trains, they bypass as that station has no platform for the tracks used by the Shonan-Shinjuku Line. used to also be bypassed, but in March 2013, the station finished elevation work that allowed trains to stop at the station at a new dedicated platform.

 All trains are 10- or 15-car E231 or E233 series EMUs.